-Collecting customer feedback through surveys, reviews, and social media interactions is crucial to understanding customer satisfaction levels.
+Collecting customer feedback through surveys, reviews, and social media interactions is crucial to understand customer satisfaction levels.
 Positive feedback and high satisfaction scores indicate a successful product, while negative feedback highlights areas for improvement.

 Return on Investment (ROI)

 Assessing the ROI of the product helps measure its financial success.
 By comparing the product’s revenue against the investments made in its development, production, and marketing.
-Businesses can determine if the product is generating a positive return.

 Cost per Acquisition (CPA) to challenge success on the market